GuildWorks/titech-2023/docs/Bubble2/Bubble2-en.md

 ---

-Next, control the transition destination at login.
+Next, control the transition destination when logging in.

-For advisors, add an Action to transition to pet_list_for_advisor when transitioning to pet_list
+For advisor, add an action to transition to pet_list_for_advisor when transitioning to pet_list

 ---

-- Open Workflow on index page
+- Open the Workflow on the index page
 - Click `Click here to add an event..`
 - Select `General` > `Page is loaded`
 - Click `Click here to add an action..`
 - Click `Navigation` > `Go to page..`
-- Open Settings, select `pet_list_for_advisor` for Destination
+- Settings will open, select `pet_list_for_advisor` as Destination
-- Select `Current User` `sRole` `is` `Pet Advisor` for `Only when`
+- Select `Current User` `'sRole` `is` `Pet Advisor` for `Only when`

 ![bg right w:700](images/2022-11-26-02-24-57.png)

 ---

-## Let's preview & check the operation
+## Preview & check operation

-Login as Advisor
+Log in as an advisor
 ![w:900](images/2022-11-26-02-27-58.png)

 ---

-After logging in as owner
+Log in as the owner
 ![w:900](images/2022-11-26-02-28-44.png)

-good good
+Okay, okay

 ---

 #### <Advanced>

-## An account was created without permission with an advisor,
+## An account was created by an advisor without permission,
-## Is it okay to see information without permission?
+## Can I see the information without permission?

 ---

 #### <Advanced>

-## Let's make it so that you can't start using it unless the system administrator approves it
+## Make sure that you cannot start using it unless the system administrator approves it.

 ---

 #### <Advanced>

-## will do the following
+## We will do the following

-- Add a field to user information indicating whether they are approved as advisors
+- Add a field to user information to indicate if they are approved as an advisor
-- Access to data must be approved as well as being an advisor
+- Add the condition that you have permission to access data, as well as being an advisor.
-- Advisor pet list shows message under review if unapproved
+- In the pet list for advisors, if the pet is not approved, a message will be displayed that the pet is under review.

 ---
 #### <Advanced>

-## Add a field to user information whether they are approved as advisors
+## Add a field to user information to indicate if they are approved as an advisor

-- From the left menu, click `Data` > `Data types` > `User`
+- From the left menu, click `User` in `Data types`> of the `Data`> tab.
-- Click the `Create a new field` button on the bottom right of the screen
+- Click the `Create a new field` button at the bottom right of the screen
 - Enter `Approved As Advisor` in Field name
 - Select `yes/no` for Field type
-- Click the Create button
+-Click on the Create button

 ![bg right w:600](images/2021-11-20-08-15-18.png)